 Sands Point Preserve Conservancy, Port Washington

 The 216-acre grounds of Sands Point Preserve Conservancy transport visitors to the Gold Coast lifestyle during the early 20th century.
-Guests can marvel at the exterior of the 50,000-square-foot Hempstead House, which is said to have inspired the The Great Gatsby, made with granite and Indiana limestone, along with other historic homes on the property.
+Guests can marvel at the exterior of the 50,000-square-foot Hempstead House, which is said to have inspired the The Great Gatsby, built with granite and Indiana limestone, along with other historic homes on the property.
 Six marked hiking trails weave through more than 200 acres of natural and landscaped areas made for exploration.
 Go.

 Old Westbury Gardens, Old Westbury